Last updated: February 22, 2024 @ 09:47AM

 It is the policy of Brock University that all students must therefore sign a declaration on their application for admission and on their confirmation of registration attesting to their citizenship.
 Each student should be aware that documentation of citizenship may be required and that a penalty for a false statement is deregistration.
 In addition, any changes in status, e.g., from visa student to permanent resident or Canadian citizen, requires proof of the new status with appropriate document(s).

-A first-year undergraduate applicant who has achieved the minimum acceptable average for admission to the University, but who does not have the required average for his/her chosen program, may apply for consideration as a special student under the categories shown below.
+A first-year undergraduate applicant who has achieved the minimum acceptable average for admission to the University, but who does not have the required average for his/her chosen program, may apply for consideration as a special student.

-A teacher education applicant, who has met the minimum admissions requirements, including the completion of a bachelor's degree acceptable to Brock University, but who does not meet the higher admission standard established for the year of application, may apply for consideration under one or more of the following categories shown below.
+A teacher education applicant, who has met the minimum admissions requirements, including the completion of a bachelor's degree acceptable to Brock University, but who does not meet the higher admission standard established for the year of application, may apply for consideration..

 A student may begin first-year studies in the Winter Term beginning in January or the Spring/Summer term beginning in May (usually on a part-time basis).
 Admission requirements are the same as those required for full-time study.
 Degree options are limited, as are the number and types of courses available.
 Applications for part-time study can be accessed at brocku.ca/admissions/apply/.